ibm-cloud-docs/pattern-migration-options-vmware-workloads/overview.md

 In parallel with maintaining the production platform on-premise, and as a result of the Covid pandemic,  businesses have been requesting an acceleration of the digital transformation to a cloud native platform - in effect the compute platform has become the business with digital products generating the revenue.
 The digital compute platform needs to be highly available, secure, scalable, with agile integration to the digital products user experience and feature set evolution.

-This whitepaper describes the business requirements, solution considerations, migration approach to move the on-premise x86 VMware virtualisation compute, storage and network to IBM Cloud VMware Solutions.
+This whitepaper describes the business requirements, solution considerations and migration approaches to move the on-premise x86 VMware virtualisation compute, storage and network to IBM Cloud VMware Solutions.
 The production workload environments (PROD, UAT, SIT, DEV), are moved to IBM Cloud VMware Solutions using the lift-and-shift method with no change to the business applications.

 ### On-Premise Business Challenges